Last Updated: June 2, 2026

 - McGuffin, M., Hobbs, C., Upton, R., & Goldberg, A. (Eds.).
 (1997).
 American Herbal Products Association's Botanical Safety Handbook.
 Boca Raton, FL: CRC Press.

 Disclaimer: This article is for educational purposes only and is not intended to diagnose, treat, cure, or prevent any disease.
 Comfrey contains compounds that can cause liver damage when taken internally.
-The information provided here pertains only to external topical use.
-Always consult with a qualified healthcare provider before using comfrey, especially if you are pregnant, nursing, have
+The information here pertains only to external topical use.
+Always consult a qualified healthcare provider before using comfrey, especially if you are pregnant, nursing, have liver concerns, or take other medications.